drodriguln/Uno/README.md

 ## Deploying to Github Pages

-Run `ng github-pages:deploy` to deploy to Github Pages.
+Install `angular-cli-ghpages`.
+Build project, then run `ngh` to deploy to Github Pages.
+Prepare your github login credentials to push the project up.

 ## Further help